nolanlawson/dotjs-2016/readme.md

 --

 - Bing crawls web sites
-- Any sites with a Web App Manifest are ingested into the Windows Store
+- Any sites with an App Manifest are ingested into Windows Store
-- Apps in the store are true apps
+- Webpps in the store are true apps
-- Site owners can "claim" their apps or just let them chill
+- Site owners can "claim" their sites

 ???